 These are only necessary if you have people other than your students at the Tree Day site.
-Anyone who isn't on the class roll needs to fill in a Volunteer Registration form before planting so that they are covered by Planet Ark's Volunteer and Public Liability insurance.
+Anyone who isn't on the class roll needs to fill in a Volunteer Registration form before planting so that they are covered by Planet Ark's Public Liability insurance.
 A copy of this completed form must be returned to Planet Ark.
-Children on the class roll will automatically be covered.